 - 6.4.1 Our Programme comprises a number of new-build and refurbishment projects.
-This section identifies the alternative procurement and funding strategies which may be appropriate, however decisions as to the optimal route for each project will be taken only at OBC stage following rigorous analysis. - 6.4.2 New build: New build elements of the Programme include: - The new Urgent and Planned Care Hospital. - Potentially, Withybush and Glangwili Hospitals if it is determined that new build will represent better VfM and affordability than refurbishment. - Community facilities such as The Cross Hands Health and Wellbeing Centre and North Pembrokeshire Integrated Care Centre. - The new community facilities referenced above will be in addition to a number of refurbishment and modernisation schemes such as the Aberystwyth Integrated Care Centre.
+This section identifies the alternative procurement and funding strategies which may be appropriate, however decisions as to the optimal route for each project will be taken only at OBC stage following rigorous analysis. - 6.4.2 New build: New build elements of the Programme include: - the new Urgent and Planned Care Hospital; and - potentially, Withybush and Glangwili Hospitals if it is determined that new build will represent better VfM and affordability than refurbishment. - Community facilities such as The Cross Hands Health and Wellbeing Centre. - 6.4.3 The University Health Board, in dialogue with Welsh Government, has identified that new build elements may be funded through the All Wales Capital Programme and/or Mutual Investment Model and/or other funding structures. - 6.4.4 All Wales Capital Programme: At a high level, the following procurement strategies are possible: - A single tender for all works across all Hospitals as a single package; or - Multiple tenders for individual packages of work and defined projects. - 6.4.5 We will take a decision on which strategy to follow early in the OBC stage and following scoping of the individual projects. - 6.4.6 We would use the following procurement routes as applicable: - NHS Building for Wales National Frameworks for projects over £12m (or future replacement(s)); or - NHS Building for Wales Regional Frameworks for projects over £4m (or future replacement(s)); or - any other frameworks which might be relevant; or

-- 6.4.3 The University Health Board, in dialogue with Welsh Government, has identified that new build elements may be funded through the All Wales Capital Programme and/or Innovative Finance model(s) and/or other funding structures. - 6.4.4 All Wales Capital Programme: At a high level, the following procurement strategies are possible: - A single tender for all works across all Hospitals as a single package; or - Multiple tenders for individual packages of work and defined projects. - 6.4.5 We will take a decision on which strategy to follow early in the OBC stage and following scoping of the individual projects. - 6.4.6 We would use the following procurement routes as applicable: - NHS Building for Wales National Frameworks for projects over £12m (or future replacement(s)); or - NHS Building for Wales Regional Frameworks for projects over £4m (or future replacement(s)); or - Any other frameworks which might be relevant; or - An open tender using the Find a Tender process. - 6.4.7 The decisions as to which routes to use will be important strategic ones which we will make early in the OBC stage and in full engagement with Welsh Government. - 6.4.8 With regards to the National Frameworks, there are concerns about the capacity of the supplier market to meet our timescales given that: - A number of Programmes of comparable scale will come to market from other Health Boards during a similar timeframe. - We may also be in competition with a large number of programmes in England under the New Hospitals Programme; and - Many large non-health-related construction programmes are also planned across the UK, partly as a result of pent-up demand from the COVID-19 period being released. - 6.4.9 The table below provides a summary of the benefits and potential limitations we have identified under each procurement route:
+- an open tender using the Find a Tender process. - 6.4.7 The decisions as to which routes to use will be important strategic ones which we will make early in the OBC stage and in full engagement with Welsh Government. - 6.4.8 With regards to the National Frameworks, there are concerns about the capacity of the supplier market to meet our timescales given that: - a number of Programmes of comparable scale will come to market from other Health Boards during a similar timeframe; - we may also be in competition with a large number of programmes in England under the New Hospitals Programme; and - many large non-health-related construction programmes are also planned across the UK, partly as a result of pent-up demand from the Covid-19 period being released. - 6.4.9 The table below provides a summary of the benefits and potential limitations we have identified under each procurement route: